The following charges cover the two regular academic semesters. All charges are to be paid in full before the beginning

 - Tuition: $51,676

 Payment of Tuition and Fees

-- The fall semester bill will be available in B-bill on or about July 13, 2015, and fall semester payments are due on or before August 14, 2015.
-Spring semester bills will be available in B-bill on or about December 9, 2015, and spring semester payments are due on or before January 8, 2016.
-Payments can be made within B-bill, in person or sent to the Cashier in the Office of Finance.
-Payments received after the deadline will result in a delay of the student's enrollment for that semester.
+- The fall semester bill will be available in B-bill on or about July 13, 2016, and fall semester payments are due on or before Aug.12, 2016.
+Spring semester bills will be available in B-bill on or about Dec.
+7, 2016, and spring semester payments are due on or before Jan.
+6, 2017.
+Payments can be made within B-bill, in person or sent to Bursar Services.
+Payments received after the deadline may result in a delay of the student's enrollment for that semester.
 No student will be permitted to enroll for an academic term until all outstanding accounts with the University have been settled.

 - For first-year students, the first semester bill will typically include the following fees: tuition, student activities fee, orientation fee, room and board.
-The $500 enrollment deposit will be posted in B-bill and will be reflected on your first semester B-bill as a credit of ($500).
+The enrollment deposit will be posted in B-bill and will be reflected on your first semester B-bill as a credit.

 - For other students, the bill will vary according to room and board options selected.

 - Scholarships and loans awarded by the University will appear as credits on the B-bill.
-Scholarships or loans awarded by other agencies may be deducted from the B-bill amount and the balance paid to the University.
+Scholarships or loans awarded by other agencies may be deducted from the B-bill amount due and the remaining balance paid to the University.
 Please note that Bucknell will charge a late fee of 1% of the unpaid balance each billing period for accounts with outstanding balances due to non-receipt of scholarships or loans.

 - The University will not accept post-dated checks for payment, nor will credit card payments be accepted.

 Other University Fees and Charges